THE

 Neurodivergence is not a medical diagnosis—it is a term born from the Neurodiversity Movement of the early 1990s, to demand understanding and dignity over stigma and punishment.

-To stay precise, this protocol focuses on ASD and ADHD—the clearest and most researched examples of these developmental variations.
+To stay precise, this protocol focuses on ASC and ADHC—the clearest and most researched examples of these developmental variations.

 Understanding the Difference